 If you do not see your insurance plan listed, you can contact your insurer to see if you have "out of network" mental health benefits or request that your insurer contact me to discuss a "single-payer agreement."

 **Special note to Kaiser Permanente Members...
-If you would like to receive Christian therapy or other mental health services not provided by Kaiser, you can request authorization to receive these services from me through Kaiser's contract with Magellan or Beacon Health.
+If you would like to receive Christian therapy or other mental health services not provided by Kaiser, you can request authorization to receive these services from me through Kaiser's contract with Beacon Health Options.
+I will also be contracting with Kaiser directly in late October 2020.
 Call Kaiser Member Services at 1-(855)-268-4096 M-F 8:30 am-5:30 pm for more information.

 Payment for services must be made at the time services are rendered.
 Visa, MasterCard, American Express or Discover Cards are accepted for payment.